-NES Remix and its sequel (simply NES Remix as a collective term hereafter) is split into two main components: various series of discrete mini-challenges based on specific games, and “Remix” challenges which play with the rules, visuals and even play style of the games to create all-new ways to play.
+NES Remix and its sequel (simply NES Remix as a collective term hereafter) is split into two main components: various series of discrete mini-challenges based on specific games, and “Remix” challenges which play with the rules, visuals and even mechanics of the games to create all-new ways to experience them.

 The individual games’ challenges vary enormously, but generally do a good job of teaching you how to play the games in question before giving you more complex things to do.
 Challenges based on Super Mario Bros., for example, begin with nothing more complex than headbutting the correct block and collecting a mushroom, but eventually move on to speedrunning or no-damage challenges.

 In the case of games that have a clear structure, if not a narrative — the two NES Zelda games and Metroid are perhaps the best examples — the challenges in NES Remix effectively act as a Cliff Notes for the games, hitting all of the most iconic moments throughout (including the final bosses and endings) without forcing you to actually play through the entire thing.
 For those curious to understand what is significant about The Legend of Zelda, Metroid and The Adventure of Link, but don’t have the time or patience to devote to the whole game, this is a good way of getting an abridged version.